 You may have checked out the video on our website about the ‘truth about pop up truck campers’, and if you have then you’ll know that these pop up truck campers attach directly the truck bed itself.
 They’re installed in the factory and bolted down to your vehicle’s truck bed, but that doesn’t mean that that’s where they have to stay!
-The beauty of these four wheel campers is that they can easily be removed and re-attached by the owner if they want to use their truck as an every day vehicle too, making these truck campers an affordable solution for the digital nomad that wants to get off grid on a budget.
+The beauty of these four wheel campers is that they can easily be removed and re-attached by the owner if they want to use their truck as an everyday vehicle too, making these truck campers an affordable solution for the digital nomad that wants to get off grid on a budget.

 Four stabilising legs can easily be attached to metal plates on the side of the camping pod (check out the picture below).
 Then it’s just a case of putting down the legs, unhooking the connectors that are attached to the truck bed and then driving your truck out from underneath.
 That’s it!
-Reverse the process to re-attach your four wheel camper to your truck and you’re good to go!
+Reverse the process to re-attach your four wheel camper to your truck, and then you’re good to go!

-Whats On The Outside?
+What’s On The Outside?

 The show-stopping element that makes everyone’s heads turn has to be the pop top.
-Open your six ‘flip down’ latches and the pop top slides up with a gentle push that can easily done by one person thanks to the piston assist mechanism at the front and back of the camper.
+Open your six ‘flip down’ latches and the pop top slides up with a gentle push that can easily be done by one person thanks to the piston assist mechanism at the front and back of the camper.
 It’s so easy to put up that a tired writer/monkey could do it with their eyes closed, which is exactly what you’ll be doing when you’ve had a long day adventuring or hiking around national parks.
 The rugged vinyl side liner is strong and durable and doesn’t look as though it would show any signs of wear or tear easily.

-Each camper can hold 26 litres of water (6 in the hot water tank and 20 in the fresh water), and the waste water outlet is easily accessible and simple to use.
+Each camper can hold 26 litres of water (6 in the hot water tank and 20 in the freshwater), and the wastewater outlet is easily accessible and simple to use.
 Wait…did we just say hot water?
-YES WE DID, and the 12v water pump means that you can get pressurised water anytime you want.
+YES, WE DID!
+And the 12v water pump means that you can get pressurised water anytime you want.
 Say goodbye to pumping with your foot!
-There’’s also an inlet for ‘city water’ so you can pump water straight from the camp site rather than filling up your tanks.
+There’s also an inlet for ‘city water’ so you can pump water straight from the campsite rather than filling up your tanks.

 The Hawk also came equipped with an awning, another accessory that you can ask to have built into your custom camper.
-Four Wheel also do Bat Awnings for 270 degree cover too – how awesome is that!
+Four Wheel also do Bat Awnings for 270-degree cover too – how awesome is that!
 All of your electric hook up sockets are in easy to reach places on the outside of the vehicle, making it easy for you to hook up to campsite power when you’re stationary.
-NB – This is the only way to provide you and your campers with 110v electrics like you’d find in the good old american household (European models come with different plugs and you can currently pick one of these beauties up from Germany!)
+NB – This is the only way to provide you and your campers with 110v electrics like you’d find in the good old American household (European models come with different plugs, and you can currently pick one of these beauties up from Germany!)
 Unfortunately there isn’t the option to run an inverter from the solar panels and batteries alone just yet, but here’s hoping that there could be an upgrade very soon!

 And the optional extra’s don’t need to stop there!
 On the way to the Four Wheel meet up we joined a convoy of customers that were heading to the event to show off their custom campers and how they’ve added their own stamp onto their builds.
-The customers we spoke to were all about the ‘after market dollars’ and how you can keep adding to these campers for very little money.
-One van had a roof rack with a kayak and two surfboards on it, and another had an array of hooks for wet suits and climbing gear on the back.
+The customers we spoke to were all about the ‘aftermarket dollars’ and how you can keep adding to these campers for very little money.
+One van had a roof rack with a kayak and two surfboards on it, and another had an array of hooks for wetsuits and climbing gear on the back.
 We even spoke to a customer who uses his Four Wheel Camper to visit the arctic circle.
 You could do it too with a little help from AEV.